HTTP Operation Type Object

 Authorization Bearer Current access Token How to find?

-X-TenantId Current tenant id How to find?
+X-TenantId Current tenant id Why deprecated ?

 X-OrganizationId Current organization Id How to find?